Denial-of-Service Attack Detection via Differential Analysis of Generalized Entropy Progressions: The DoDGE Algorithm

-Our method samples the network flow randomly and performs analysis on the sample.
+DoDGE samples the network flow randomly and performs analysis on the sample.
 Sampling reduces the computational and memory costs significantly.
 We set the sampling ratio to 5\% in our design.
-The results in Section \ref{eval} confirm that sampling does not decrease the accuracy, contrarily, it improves the accuracy while decreasing the costs about $20 \times$.
-This stems from the fact that the decrease of the volume and diversity of network activities considered within unit time removes the traffic that is relatively insignificant in terms of the overall trend after an attack is initiated.

-Listing \ref{intops} exemplifies the implementation of the computation of best-fit slope, Tsallis entropy, dynamic variance and the condition to check an attack based on solely integer operations in \textbf{Python}.
-Listing \ref{intops} does not include the data structure and its operations that keeps track of the frequency $f_i$ of $i$-th destination IP address in the current unit-time window.
-This data structure can be implemented with a \emph{Hashmap}.
+Because the entropy calculation is a computational complex process, we reduce its costs by transforming the floating point operations to integer ones while using the appropriate scaling to preserve the relative magnitudes.
+Moreover, we omit unnecessary computations, such as the square root of the variance, since the exact results are not needed and the relative magnitudes are sufficient.